DongDongSunny/tron-docker-main/tools/trond/docs/trond_docker.md

 ---
-layout: manual
-permalink: /:path/:basename
+title: docs/trond_docker.md
 ---

-{% raw %}## trond docker
+## trond docker

+Commands for operating java-tron docker image.

+### Synopsis

 Commands used for operating docker image, such as: